Michael Francis, Music Director

 The Jay B and Marsha Starkey Chair

 Michael Francis has quickly established himself as one of the leading international conductors of today.
-With the start of the 2019/20 season, Francis begins his tenure as chief conductor of Deutsche Staatsphilharmonie Rheinland-Pfalz.
-Appointed music director of The Florida Orchestra in the fall of 2014, he is now entering his fifth season with a contract extension through the 2023/24 season.
+Appointed music director of The Florida Orchestra in the fall of 2014, he has a contract extension through the 2023/24 season.
 His role in building a wide variety of transformative community engagement initiatives has significantly grown the organization.
 He has been music director of the Mainly Mozart Festival in San Diego, California, since 2014, with a contract renewal through the summer of 2023, and he continues his ambitious multi-year exploration of Mozart’s life.
+In the 2019/20 season, Francis began his tenure as chief conductor of Deutsche Staatsphilharmonie Rheinland-Pfalz.
 He was chief conductor and artistic advisor of the Norrköping Symphony Orchestra from 2012 to 2016.

-This season, upcoming engagements include a debut with the Detroit Symphony for their season opening, as well as return performances with the Indianapolis Symphony, Minnesota Orchestra, Tampere Philharmonic, Philharmonia, MDR Leipzig, RSB Berlin and Rundfunk-Sinfonieorchester Saarbrücken.
+Recent engagements include a debut with the Detroit Symphony, as well as return performances with the Indianapolis Symphony, Minnesota Orchestra, Tampere Philharmonic, Philharmonia, MDR Leipzig, RSB Berlin and Rundfunk-Sinfonieorchester Saarbrücken.

 Previous and upcoming highlights include North American performances with the Cleveland Orchestra, New York Philharmonic, Rochester Philharmonic, and the symphony orchestras of Cincinnati, St. Louis, San Diego, Houston, Atlanta, Pittsburgh, Pacific, Montreal, Toronto and National Arts Centre (Ottawa).
 In Europe, he has conducted the Bavarian Radio Symphony Orchestra, Dresden Philharmonic, Helsinki Philharmonic, Orquesta Sinfónica de RTVE Madrid, Mariinsky Orchestra, London Symphony, Royal Philharmonic, BBC Philharmonic, BBC National Orchestra of Wales and BBC Scottish Symphony.
 In Asia, Francis has worked with the NHK Symphony, National Symphony Orchestra of Taiwan and the philharmonic orchestras of Hong Kong, Japan, Malaysia and Seoul.